-The Gathering Place: The main living room and dining room areas overlook the Green.
-These areas are open to all of our guests.
-Fashioned for your rest and comfort, these rooms are where breakfast is served either by the fireplace or in another private setting.
-It's also a great place to have a card game, read, watch t.v., or chat with other guests.
+The Gathering Place: The main living room which overlooks the Green is open to guests who stay in the main house.
+Great place to have a card game, read a book, watch TV or chat with other guests.
 Click here to view photos

 The Kitchen: A fully furnished kitchen is open to you 24 hours a day.
 Coffee, tea , bottled water and other snacks are provided for you.
 Click here to view photos

 You are welcome to bring some of your own snacks and beverages.
 There is plenty of space in the fridge and on countertops.
-However, don't be surprised if something disappears while the cook is working!
 No cooking or baking is permitted at the Inn.

 ©Wellsboro Inn on the Green 2014 All rights reserved